bigjosh/DYI-Replacement-Motormount-for-ELEV-8/README.md

 I have a laser cutter, and converting files into flat plastic shapes is exactly what laser cutters do!
 Whoo hoo, I'll have my motormount in no time!

-###Orginal file
+###Original file

 This is the SolidWorks model...

 [721-80304.SLDPRT](721-80304.SLDPRT)

-But SolidWorks is crazy expsensive, so instead I imported the part into...
+But SolidWorks is crazy expensive, so instead I imported the part into...

 ###OnShape